-LASIK (Laser In-Situ Keratomileusis)LASIK is a painless surgical procedure performed to correct nearsightedness, farsightedness, and astigmatism.
-During the procedure, a protective flap is first created in the surface layer of the cornea.
-The excimer laser is then used to sculpt the underlying corneal tissue.
-Finally the flap is replaced.
-The recovery period is usually very quick and most patients can return to work the next day.
+LASIK is a non-painful surgical treatment used to correct myopia, hyperopia, and astigmatism.
+Initially, a protective flap is produced in the cornea's outermost layer during the surgery.
+The excimer laser is then utilized to sculpt the corneal tissue beneath the cornea.
+The flap is finally replaced.
+The recovery period is often brief, and the majority of patients can return to work the following day.

 PRK (Photorefractive Keratectomy)

 PRK is a surgical procedure in which the corneal surface is reshaped using an excimer laser.
 It differs from LASIK in that there is no protective corneal flap formed.
 Instead, the laser is directly administered to the corneal surface.
 Consequently, PRK has a longer recovery period and is not the recommended method of laser vision correction.

 - Color Blindness